 Learn more about other influences in the progression of this retinal condition: Macular Degeneration Prognosis

-Because of the more sudden and severe vision loss associated with wet macular degeneration, seeking effective treatment becomes a personal and family mission.
+Because of the more sudden and severe vision loss associated with wet macular degeneration, seeking effective early treatment is important.

 It is best to become educated before you develop wet AMD, because it is often necessary to make very fast treatment decisions.

-To find out your conventional and alternative treatment options click here: Wet AMD Treatment
+To find out about wet macular degeneration treatment options click here:

 Most cases of wet macular degeneration are the sub-foveal type - meaning the leaky blood vessels are beneath the fovea (the center of the macula).
 The two subtypes of wet macular degeneration are occult and classic.